dfrojas/dfrojas.github.io/index.markdown

 <div align="center" markdown="1">

 # Hey there!
-I'm Diego Fernando Rojas 👋.
+I'm Diego Fernando Rojas.

-### A software developer, diver and (soon) an electronic producer music from Colombia 🇨🇴
+### A software engineer, diver, and (soon) an electronic producer music from Colombia 🇨🇴
-### currently living between Barcelona 🇪🇸 and Berlin 🇩🇪
+### currently living between Barcelona 🇪🇸, Berlin 🇩🇪, and Cali 🇨🇴
 <br>

 </div>

 <div class="home-paragraph"  markdown="1">

-In this site shares my interests in:
+In this site I share my interests in:

 1. 👨‍💻 **Software:** Mainly focused in eBPF and observability.
-Also one or another experiment with different tools like Rust, containers, AI, etc.
+Also one or another experiment with different tools like Rust, containers, AI, etc. You can read my blog posts [<u>here</u>](/software/).

 2. 🐋 **Diving and ocean conservation:** Documenting my journey in ocean protection through storytelling.